clarkngo/css-mcp-server/README.md

 # Building a CSS Tutor MCP Server

-This repository contains a simple Model Context Protocol (MCP) server built with Node.js and TypeScript.
+This repo contains a simple Model Context Protocol (MCP) server built with Node.js and TypeScript.
 It acts as a "CSS Tutor," providing personalized updates about CSS features to a connected AI client.

 This server demonstrates key MCP concepts: defining **Resources**, **Tools**, and **Prompts**.
+The goal of this demonstration is to help you move on from here and build much larger and more interesting agentic capabilities.

 ## Prerequisites